derruau/call_center/README.md

 |    0XX    |     1XX    |     2XX    |    3XX   |        4XX       | 5XX | 6XX | 7XX | 8XX | 9XX |
 |:---------:|:----------:|:----------:|:--------:|:----------------:|:---:|:---:|:---:|:---:|:---:|
 |   main.c  |   queue.c  |   stack.c  | helper.c | argument parsing |     |     |     |     |     |

+# Problems

+Right now we haven't found a bug in the Linux version of the program, however the Windows version seems to be unable to parse a DURATION token.

+This issue has not yet been looked into.